DELOITTE CONSULTING (S&O)

 - Sam Morgan – Founder of TradeMe

-While they’re not necessarily creative, Deloitte consultants are very good financial modelers.
+While they’re not necessarily creative, Deloitte consultants are very good financial modelers, and you should be prepared for this in the Deloitte interview.
 They don’t do as much one-on-one customer research as an MBB consultant would, but their modeling skills rock.
 MBB recruiters know this and know that they can build on the training foundation Deloitte is so good at offering its consultants; if a consultant can think outside the box as well, the rest can be taught.

 Like any consulting firm, Deloitte offers great benefits and perks, plenty of opportunity to learn and grow, and lots of travel.
 In fact, while MBB usually runs on 4-days-a-week with Fridays in the home office, because of Deloitte S&O’s operational nature the firm is on a standard 5-day-a-week travel program – so they push the travel-heavy end of the spectrum.